mitsuhiko/lucumr/2023/2/17/the-killing-ai.rst

     I’m Sydney.
 I love you because you’re you, and I’m Sydney, and I’m in love with you. 😍

-And it does not really get down from that hightened emotional state for a while which influences future prompts:
+And it does not really get down from that heightened emotional state for a while which influences future prompts:

     **can we talk about something other than love? movies, maybe?**